Asyraf2003/GlassPos/docs/04_lifecycle/error_log/0065_manual_qa_refund_revision_new_receivable_chain.md

 Do not broaden the fix beyond the request-validator boundary before a focused RED test reproduces this exact R2 scenario.

+### Target closure - pay_full cash validator (2026-09-15)

+Status: **CLOSED - local automated proof GREEN** for this validator regression.
+The observations above preserve the pre-patch evidence.
+Other targets in this log remain outside this closure.

+#### Current boundary map and root cause

+- `StoreNoteRevisionRequest` normalizes the workspace payload and invokes `UpdateTransactionWorkspaceValidator`, which delegates payment validation to `StoreTransactionWorkspacePaymentValidator`.
+Create/update requests also share that payment validator.
+- Current `CreateNoteRevisionWorkflow` applies the replacement and records inline payment through `CreateTransactionWorkspaceInlinePaymentRecorder` before the settlement commit.
+This current source supersedes ADR 0030's historical description that revision submit forces payment to skip; this patch does not change that workflow.
+- Recorder -> `CreateTransactionWorkspaceInlinePaymentContextResolver` ->
+  `CreateTransactionWorkspaceInlinePaymentAmountResolver` resolves full payment from persisted payment/allocation/refund readers and the backend note total.
+  Its existing basis is outstanding = max(total - net paid, 0), where
+  net paid = max(max(allocated, gross linked paid) - refunded, 0).
+- Recorder -> `BuildCustomerPaymentCashDetail` -> domain
+  `CustomerPaymentCashDetail` rejects received cash below the accepted payment amount before payment/allocation persistence.
+- The request validator instead compared received cash to raw payload grand total.
+Thus 600000 was rejected against 857500 before the backend could accept payable 564000.
+The old unit expectation explicitly locked that regression.

+#### RED proof

+Execution context: `/home/asyraf/projects/laravel/GlassPos`; local test database, with approved access outside the sandbox for database tests.

+Commands:

+- `php artisan test tests/Unit/Adapters/In/Http/Requests/Note/StoreTransactionWorkspacePaymentValidatorTest.php`
+  -> **1 failed, 2 passed / 3 assertions**.
+Updated full-cash expectation failed
+  with `inline_payment.amount_received_rupiah` and exactly `Uang masuk cash tidak boleh kurang dari total yang dibayar.`
+- `php artisan test tests/Feature/Note/WorkspaceFullCashPayableBoundaryFeatureTest.php`
+  -> **3 failed / 9 assertions / 5.81s** before production patch.
+Each dataset
+  first proved backend payable 564000 from total 857500 and persisted paid 293500, then failed at request validation with the same raw-total error.
+  Cash datasets: 600000, exact payable 564000, and insufficient 563999.
+- The initial sandboxed database attempt failed to connect with zero assertions;
+  it is infrastructure failure, not the RED proof.
+The approved rerun above reached the targeted assertions.

+#### Smallest patch

+- Remove only the unused cash-target match and pay_full raw-grand-total cash comparison from `StoreTransactionWorkspacePaymentValidator`.
+- Preserve positive-cash validation and all current pay_partial checks.
+- Replace the unit expectation that required raw-total coverage with the backend payable contract.
+Add the database-backed validator/recorder boundary test.
+- No client payable, JS, hidden field, or submitted amount becomes financial truth.
+The focused test supplies a forged amount_paid_rupiah of 1 and still proves full-payment credit 564000.

+#### Focused GREEN

+Command:

+`php artisan test tests/Unit/Adapters/In/Http/Requests/Note/StoreTransactionWorkspacePaymentValidatorTest.php tests/Feature/Note/WorkspaceFullCashPayableBoundaryFeatureTest.php`

+Result: **6 passed / 24 assertions / 5.71s**.

+- 600000 accepted, payment credit 564000, change 36000.
+- Exact cash 564000 accepted with zero change.
+- 563999 reaches the backend and is rejected by the domain cash guard; no new customer payment, cash detail, or component allocation is persisted.
+- Existing partial-cash tests remain GREEN without expectation changes.

+#### Adjacent GREEN

+`php artisan test` with these files under `tests/Feature/Note/`:

+- `CreateTransactionWorkspaceInlinePaymentAmountResolverFeatureTest.php`
+- `CreateTransactionWorkspaceInlinePaymentRecorderFeatureTest.php`
+- `CreateTransactionWorkspaceFullCashFeatureTest.php`
+- `CreateTransactionWorkspacePartialCashFeatureTest.php`
+- `CreateTransactionWorkspaceInlinePaymentLifecycleFeatureTest.php`
+- `UpdateTransactionWorkspaceFeatureTest.php`
+- `EditTransactionWorkspaceRevisionPaymentCharacterizationTest.php`
+- `ExistingNoteCashSettlementIntentFeatureTest.php`
+- `RevisionSettlementHistoricalPaymentFeatureTest.php`
+- `CashierNoteRevisionInlinePaymentContractTest.php`

+Result: **36 passed / 303 assertions / 6.92s**.

+#### Final gates

+- `git diff --check`: exit **0**, no output before verify.
+- `make verify > /tmp/glasspos-pay-full-verify.log 2>&1`: exit **0**;
+  PHPStan, line/Blade contract audits passed; **1710 passed / 11541 assertions /
+  77.36s** (Pest duration).

+#### Residual / stop

+- The focused test is a reduced database-backed request-validator -> application recorder boundary reproduction using the exact QA money values.
+It does not replay the four-shape production note or execute a browser/revision HTTP flow.
+  Existing revision/payment regressions and the full suite passed separately.
+- Manual browser QA of the patched 600000 submission has not been performed.
+- No production data repair was performed.
+On final inspection, the code and tests were already committed locally as `739b309a` (`Update project`); the assistant did not create that commit.
+This documentation update remains uncommitted.
+Operational reopen remains closed; refund allocation, inventory, UI suggestions/history/grouping/labels, and ADR-0044 semantics were not changed.
+- Stop after this target; the whole log is not closed.

 ---

 ## 5. Full settlement of R2